Untitled_Artwork 36.jpg

 GRAPHIC NOVEL | SELF INITIATED | CURRENTLY PITCHING

-Telling a story of trauma recovery through folklore and fantasy, Tundra is a 240+ page, full colour graphic novel set in a snowy landscape and follows the journey of Tundra, a seven year old girl, as she battles a vast dragon named Syngesa.
+Telling a story of trauma recovery through folklore and fantasy, Tundra is a 240+ page, full colour graphic novel set in a snowy landscape and follows the journey of Tundra, a nine year old girl, as she battles a vast dragon named Syngesa.

 The blurb for Tundra:

-“Every five years, a vast and impossible dragon plummets into the forest, forging a wake of destruction and darkness that few can contain, but there were those who tried.
-Those few fought, battled, and forced the dragon back, at the sacrifice of so much and so many.
+Every five years a vast and impossible dragon plummets into the forest, forging a wake of destruction and darkness that few can contain, but there were those who tried.
+They fought, battled, and forced the dragon back at the sacrifice of so much and so many.

 A sneak peak at Tundra’s development…